niekstevenson/AccumulatR/C_port.md

 7. **Native Trial Driver**
    - ✅ `native_trial_mixture_cpp` evaluates compiled outcome nodes for every component in a trial using the shared native context, competitor IDs, and the per-trial `TrialOverrides*`, returning the weighted mixture density entirely in C++.
    - ✅ `.likelihood_mixture_likelihood()` now calls the native driver whenever trial rows were materialized via `.likelihood_build_trial_plan()`, so `log_likelihood_from_params()` issues a single `.Call` per trial and falls back to the R loop only when RTs are missing or nodes lack compiled fast paths.
+   - ✅ Full native batch driver (`native_loglik_from_params_cpp`) evaluates every trial in one `.Call`, handling component planning, overrides, and per-trial mixture densities; R now uses this path whenever compiled nodes and finite RTs are available.
-   - **Next extension**: teach the driver about NA/alias outcomes, donor/guess redistribution, and guard-integrated probabilities so R no longer needs to special-case those paths before accumulating log-likelihoods.
+   - **Next extension**: teach the driver about NA/alias outcomes, donor/guess redistribution, and guard-integrated probabilities so pure C++ callers never need the R fallback.

 ## Operational Considerations
 - Cache compatibility: continue to populate and clone `likelihood_cache_bundle` (`R/likelihood_common.R:133`) so overrides still get copy-on-write bundles.